 International Commercial Terms, or Incoterms®, are a series of defined commercial terms published by the International Chamber of Commerce and intended to clearly communicate the tasks, costs, and risks associated with the international sale and transport of goods.

-The original Incoterms rules set in 1936 were divided into four categories, whereas the most recent update, done in 2010, simplifies the list by separating the eleven terms into two categories: rules for any mode of transport, and rules for sea and inland waterway transport.
+The original Incoterms rules set in 1936 were divided into four categories, whereas the 2010 update simplifies the list by separating the eleven terms into two categories: rules for any mode of transport, and rules for sea and inland waterway transport.
+The latest Incoterms rules 2020 was released in January with Incoterms updates and new rules.

-Incoterms rules for these modes of transports can be found here:
+Incoterms 2020 rules for freight transportation can be found here:

 A common misconception is that Incoterms have to deal with ownership and title transfer when in reality it deals with the dividing of costs and risks.